Le Tour Eiffel

 We once again purchased our tickets through Viator, opting to pay a little bit extra for skip-the-line passes.
 We’d recommend this method.
 A museum hosting some of Van Gogh’s most incredible pieces, will undoubtedly be busy.
 The queue outside was, frankly, ridiculous and if you’re only in town for a weekend, time is of the essence.

 I was going to open this paragraph with a wry joke about how we’d all seen the Disney film.
 Then I realised that I hadn’t – awkward.
 While visiting churches may not be everybody’s cup of tea, they are really the backbone of Parisian architecture.
 With a name like “Our Lady of Paris” the Cathedrale Notre-Dame de Paris, is certainly a looker.
-Unfortunately, inclement weather and long queues meant we decided to forgo touring the interior.
-Like most Parisian attractions, heading there outside of off-peak will hopefully keep waiting to a minimum.
+Unfortunately, inclement weather and long queues meant we decided to forgo touring the interior (until our next visit).
+Like most Parisian attractions, heading there during off-peak will hopefully keep waiting to a minimum.
 Admission is free however it is important to remember that Notre-Dame is first and foremost a church, still holding regular services and you may need to work around these.

 Shopping and Paris are almost synonymous and Galeries Lafayette isn’t a department store, it’s an institution.
 Galeries Lafayette is to Paris as Harrods is to London.
 It stocks a mixture of high fashion brands coupled with more contemporary pieces and even a range of own-brand products.
 Because I am a walking cliche, I stopped here to stock up on a beret.
 Aside from it’s drool-worthy fashion, Galeries Lafayette is a great place to stop for some photographs.
 It’s stained glass domed ceiling looks great with an Instagram filter, although it pales in comparison to the real thing.